 Hemp is another resource almost everyone will need.
-Now before you get too excited, New World uses hemp in the boring way, not the fun way.
-In other words you will refine hemp fibers into cloth, which is needed anytime you craft clothing or armor (yes, armor requires cloth too, even if it’s steel armor; this game is going for the realism thing here).
+Now, before you get too excited, New World uses hemp in the boring way, not the fun way.
+In other words, you’ll refine hemp fibers into cloth, which is needed anytime you craft clothing or armor (yes, armor requires cloth too, even if it’s steel armor; this game is going for the realism thing here).

 Hemp can be a bit hard to find.
 It is somewhere between trees and iron ore veins in terms of rarity.
-However, just like with iron ore and mining, if you get your harvesting skill up to twenty-five you can track hemp on your compass map.
-So harvest as many plants as you can to get that twenty-five early and you’ll be set.
+However, just like with iron ore and mining, if you get your harvesting skill up to Level 25, you can track hemp on your compass map.
+So harvest as many plants as you can to get to Level 25 early, and you’ll be set.

 Flint is really an honorable mention on this list at best.
-Sure it is necessary, but it requires no skill ranks to gather.
-Plus, it is everywhere in the overworld.
-If you need some flint just turn around and you will probably find a small brown rock on the ground to mine.
+Sure, it is necessary, but it requires no skill ranks to gather.
+Plus, it’s everywhere in the overworld.
+If you need some flint, just turn around and you’ll probably find a small brown rock on the ground to mine.
 It also litters the ground of any body of water.
 Wherever you are, there is flint for the taking.

 Those are the main resources that every player will need at some point.
 Most others are more build or playstyle dependent.